 Legal Header

 Quantifying Alberta’s energy resource endowment and maintaining the AER’s evolving reporting system requires understanding the Western Canada Sedimentary Basin.
 The Geological Atlas of the Western Canada Sedimentary Basin describes Alberta's geological history.
-The geological origin and structure of Alberta's strata ultimately determine the type and extent of Alberta's energy resources.
-Information on Alberta's stratigraphic succession of geological units and geological timescale are found in the Alberta Table of Formations provides information on Alberta’s stratigraphic succession of geological units and geological timescale.
+The geological origin and structure of Alberta’s strata ultimately determine the type and extent of Alberta’s energy resources.
+The Alberta Table of Formations provides information on Alberta’s stratigraphic succession of geological units and geological timescale.

 Petroleum Systems